g12mcgov/aws-reinvent-2019/notes/2019-12-03/ANT309-RespondingToCustomersRealTimeAmazonMSK.md

 # ANT309-R1 - [REPEAT 1] Responding to customer needs in real time with Amazon MSK

-How things were in the 80's:
-	-

-Data Flywheel:
+* Data Flywheel:
 	- Data Collected -> Data Analyzed -> Applications Evolve -> Happier Customers

-"Datasphere Growth" 61% YoY
+* "Datasphere Growth" 61% YoY
 	- IOT is a major contributor
 		- 90ZTB by 2021
 		- 30% of data will be analyzed in real-time

-"Data Reactivity"
+* "Data Reactivity"

-Why process data in real-time:
+* Why process data in real-time:
 	- Wow customers
 	- Threats
 		- Instrumeting telemtry in network to respond to anomalies